xpple/ClientPermissions/README.md

 ignore the warning, the player may risk other punishment.
 This way, no players will ever be punished without intentionally breaking any rules.

+### Objections
+Of course, mods like this one are relatively easy to bypass.
+Hence, a common objection towards such systems is that it will have no effect.
+However, in my opinion, this is conclusion is drawn too quickly.
+Compare it with the legal system; after all there are still criminals despite there being preventative laws.
+This mod aims to help prevent inappropriate use of other mods, whilst being aware of its limitations.
+It is simply impossible to completely shut down unfair gameplay.

 ## Installation
 Replace `${version}` with the artifact version.